amitdante/softgamestest/README.md

 # softgamestest
 Steps to build:

-1)install devependencies using npm install
+1)install dependencies using npm install

 2)use `npm start` to start dev-server at port 3000